zzmartinj/learn-express/README.md

-This is a sample repo of express code and only contains examples as I'm learning the framework
+This is simply a sample repo of express code and only contains examples as I'm learning the framework